 When is your next book coming out?

-My next novel is slated for around the beginning of 2016.
+My next novel is slated for 2016, probably the first half.

 How do I contact you about doing an interview, speaking at a conference, a school, a book festival, etc?

 Contact Author Appearances at Little, Brown Books for Young Readers.